Goal

 • Instructions to Students

 • Give explicit instructions about how students should take the exam.
-Here is an example for a face-to-face course that can be adapted to an online environment and contextualized to Lafayette: Example.

 Oral Assessments – If there are concerns about designing take-home exams fairly and student collaboration, and there are a manageable number of students in the course, consider implementing oral exams.